Brazil vs Argentina is highlight of Copa América semifinals

 Brazil, seeking its first South American title since 2007, is unbeaten against Argentina in official matches at home.

-“They have players that can make the difference up front,” Messi said of Brazil after Argentina defeated Venezuela to reach the semifinals.
+“They have players who can make the difference up front,” Messi said of Brazil after Argentina defeated Venezuela to reach the semifinals.
 “We thought we would finish first in the group and be on the other side of the draw, but we are in semifinals and only the best teams are here.”

 Argentina needs to get past Brazil to keep alive its hopes of ending a 26-year title drought for the senior squad.
 It lost the last two Copa América finals on penalty shootouts against Chile, which will face Peru on Wednesday at the Arena Grêmio in Porto Alegre.